-As a tropical perennial, Lemongrass will return its benefits, year after year.
-If you live in a very warm climate (Zones 10-12,) in which the temperature never drops below 40 degrees F, your Lemongrass can remain happily outdoors, year-round.
+As a tropical perennial, lemongrass will return its benefits, year after year.
+If you live in a very warm climate (Zones 10-12,) in which the temperature never drops below 40 degrees F, your lemongrass can remain happily outdoors year-round.

-For the Outdoorsy Types:
+Planting Lemongrass: For the Outdoorsy Types

-For Indoor Enthusiasts:
+Planting Lemongrass: For Indoor Enthusiasts